davidsims9t/deep-learning/README.md

 - Parietal Lobe - Spatial coordination system
 - Temporal Lobe - ANN (long-term memory)
 - Occipital Lobe - CNN (vision)

+Short-term memory is the ability to know what kind of information was stored in the previous neural network and pass that information into the future.
+You need short-term memory in order to know the context of what's happening now.

+### One-to-Many

+The ability to make multiple connections from one input.

+Example: black and white dog jumps over a bar.

+### Many-to-One

+The ability to take many inputs and get one output.

+Example: sentiment analysis.

+### Many-to-Many

+The ability to take many inputs and get one output.

+Example: Google translator.

+### Vanishing Gradient

+As the data passes through the neurons and is trained the gradient descent can be large or small.

+If Wrec (weights) is small, then you have a vanishing gradient problem.
+If Wrec (weights) is large, then you have an exploding gradient problem.

+#### Solutions

+1. Exploding Gradient
+  - Truncated Back-propagation
+  - Penalties
+  - Gradient Clipping
+2. Vanishing Gradient
+  - Weight Initialization
+  - Echo State Networks
+  - Long Short-Term Memory Networks (LSTMs)

+### LSTMs

+If Wrec is 1 the vanishing gradient problem is solved.
+Has a memory cell that has a free flow of information.
+No issues with back-propagation.
+Any line in the LSTM is a vector.

+- Vector transfer is a simple transfer of vector data.
+- Concatenation mean that there are two pipes running in parallel to each other.
+- Copy is splitting a vector two different locations.
+- Point-wise Operation

 ## Libraries